K. M. Maulavi: Khilafath movement

 Maulavi was a leader of the Malabar Khilafath committee.
-He organized Khilafath meetings from November 20, 1920 in Kondotty to January 15, 1921 in Kozhikkode, in Ernad, Valluvanad, Kozhikkode and Ponnani Taluk, with the intention of inviting the Muslim masses into the Indian national movement.
+He organized Khilafath meetings from 20 November 1920 in Kondotty to 15 January 1921 in Kozhikkode, in Ernad, Valluvanad, Kozhikkode and Ponnani Taluk, with the intention of inviting the Muslim masses into the Indian national movement.

-On February 2, 1921 he served as a founding member and leader of Kerala Majlisul Ulama, Kerala faction of Majlis-ul-Ulama'e Hind along with E. Moidu Moulavi.
-In the Arabic book Mahakal Khilafat Dismil Khalifa, Maulavi argued against orthodox Muslim clerics who were supportive of the existing relationship between India and the British.
-He urged Mappila Muslims to seek a peaceful resolution to their grievances.
+On 2 February 1921 he served as a founding member and leader of Kerala Majlisul Ulama, Kerala faction of Majlis-ul-Ulama'e Hind along with E. Moidu Moulavi.
+In the Arabic book Mahakal Khilafat Dismil Khalifa, He urged Mappila Muslims to seek a peaceful resolution to their grievances.
 When the Malabar protest devolved into armed struggle, he continued to advise the necessity of a peaceful protest.

 Kodungallur (1921-1932)

 British police issued an arrest warrant for Maulavi after the Malabar rebellion, but he moved to Kodungallur and lived there for about 11 years.
 Kottappurath Seethi Mohammed Sahib, the father of K. M. Seethi Sahib and Manappattu Kunjahammed Haji supported him there.

 He conducted many Islamic sermons and classes, strengthening reform movement in Kodungallur.
 He was influenced by Vakkom Moulavi.
 He criticized superstitious beliefs and orthodoxy practiced among the Muslim community and asked them to distance themselves from such acts.
 He helped form Kerala m Aikya Sangam in 1922, the first socio-religious organization of Muslims of Kerala.
 The organization aimed to promote Muslims unity, education and to settle disputes among Muslims.

+Due to his new Fatwas, the traditional orthodox Muslims divided into groups.
+His followers started calling orthodox muslims kafir (unbelievers) for following the traditional ways which was against the teachings of Muhammad and his companions.